uvarc/flask-container/README.md

 ## Build the Container

+The included Dockerfile will build your Flask application into a container with a production server (nginx) which is more robust than the built-in Flask web server.
+Note that nginx runs on port 80, the typical port for production web servers.

 From within your cloned and extended version of this repository, first build the container:

 ```
 docker build -t ORG/CONTAINER:TAG .
 ```

-Next you can run the container locally to test:
+Next you can run the container locally to test.
+Map port 80 of the container to port 8080 of your workstation:

 ```
-docker run -d -p 8080:80 your-container-name
+docker run -d -p 8080:80 ORG/CONTAINER:TAG
 ```

 Once that runs (check its status with `docker ps`) you can see the Flask site by visiting http://localhost:8080/ in your browser.